muskeg/short-url/README.md

 # short-url
-Short-Url is a containerized URL shortener micro service built on Flask and Redis.
+short-url is a containerized URL shortener micro service built on Flask and Redis automatically deployed to Kubernetes clusters for auto-scaling, self-healing and globally distributed usage.

 ## Architecture
 Since the application is a small micro service and needed to be scalable and geo-distributed, my initial thoughts were to simply use an existing PaaS such as Google's App Engine, using a fully managed NoSQL database like Firestore.
 This would have had several advantages: